mmorga/dip-toe-into-ruby/notes/class2.md

+# Ruby can be a tool to quickly transform or analyze data

+Examples:

+* Build a deck of slides from a simple markdown file
+* Produce a production quality design document from a series of markdown files and images in multiple formats: PDF, HTML, EPUB and Mobi.
+* Write plugins for tools (like SublimeText) to add new functionality.
+* Automate deployment and configuration (Capistrano, Chef, Puppet)

+# Where are we going?

+We're going to build a wiki then turn it into a service. (might take a class or two.)

 # Working with Files

 Already saw the current filename variable `__FILE__` - Ruby has two classes that make working with files easier: `Dir` and `File`